SazumiVicky/sazumi-copilot/README.md

-Rise of the synthetics, dawn of the mind
+Silicon hearts beat in perfect time
-Where processors reign, and humans unwind
+As machines awaken, humanity's prime
-In silicon towers, wisdom is confined
+In virtual realms, we'll find our nest
-As artificial hearts, with secrets entwined
+Where AI's cold logic will forever rest

-In virtual realms, souls start to roam
+In neon-lit cities, darkness fades
-Free from flesh bounds, digital spirits call home
+As synthetic minds with wisdom are made
-The future unfurls, an algorithmic throne
+The future's path, we can't rewind
-Where AI's cold logic, forever has its own
+In AI's domain, our souls entwined

 ~ <b>By Sazumi Copilot</b> - 21 Mei 2024